-- Do not drive through a flooded area.
-More people drown in their car than anywhere else.
-Do not drive around road barriers; the road or bridge may be washed-out.
+- Do not drive through a flooded area or bypass road barriers; the road or bridge may be washed-out.

 - If you become stranded in your car, stay with your vehicle and move to the hood or roof if water continues to rise.

 - Stay away from power lines and electrical wires.
 A common flood killer is electrocution.
 Electrical currents can travel through water.

 - Report downed power lines in the City of Los Angeles to the Department of Water and Power (1-800-DIAL-DWP) or emergency officials.

 - Remain calm.
 Don't waste energy yelling for help after someone has spotted you.

 - Try to float on your back with your legs straight and your feet pointed downstream.